SyndicateMC/IV-DOMINI-modpack/Magic System/gist.md

 Rituals are preformed at altars.

 By throwing certain materials on an altar, and then interacting with it, you can preform a ritual.

+Spells are obtained through rituals.
+You would first need to craft a few Blank Slates, these are made by putting three stone (types) and a chisle in a crafting interface.
+You would then put the slate on the altar, and with the addition of other items, would imbue the slate with magic, giving you a Spell Rune.